rmerzouki/speech-to-text/README.md

-# Transcriber : Audio_To_Text-app
+# Transcription Application

 # 1. Create an AssemblyAI free account

 [Create your free AssemblyAI Account & obtain your API Key](https://www.assemblyai.com).

-# 2. Running transcriber as a Streamlit app
+# 2. Running the transcription application as a Streamlit app

 To recreate this web app on your own computer, do the following.

 ### Create conda environment (Optional)
 Firstly, we will create a conda environment called *transcriber_env*
 ```
-conda create -n transcriber_env python=3.7.9
+conda create -n transcription_env python=3.7.9
 ```
-Secondly, we will login to the *transcriber_env* environment
+Secondly, we will login to the *transcription_env* environment
 ```
-conda activate transcriber_env
+conda activate transcription_env
 ```

 ###  Download GitHub repo